OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-navigation-menu/README.md

-# 🐞 CSS Challenge:  Multi-level Nested Navigation Menu
+# 🐞 CSS Challenge:  Multi-Level Nested Navigation Menu

 This challenge involves creating a multi-level nested navigation menu using CSS.
-The goal is to achieve a clean, visually appealing, and user-friendly design that gracefully handles nested submenus.
-We'll use CSS3 for styling, focusing on techniques like hover effects, transitions, and pseudo-elements to create a polished look.
+The goal is to build a visually appealing and user-friendly menu that expands and collapses sub-menus on hover.
+We'll be using plain CSS (no preprocessors like Sass or Less) for this example, focusing on fundamental CSS techniques.
+This approach could easily be adapted to Tailwind CSS by replacing the custom CSS classes with Tailwind's utility classes.

 **Description of the Styling:**

-The navigation menu will be a horizontal list with submenus appearing on hover.
-Each submenu will be positioned absolutely, cascading down from its parent menu item.
-We'll utilize subtle animations for a smoother user experience and consistent visual feedback.
-The styling will be clean and modern, emphasizing readability and usability.
-We'll aim for a responsive design, ensuring the menu adapts well to different screen sizes.
+The menu will have a clean, modern look.
+The top-level items will be displayed horizontally.
+On hovering over a top-level item, its sub-menu will slide down smoothly.
+Sub-menus will be indented visually to show the hierarchical structure.
+We'll use a subtle background color to highlight active menu items and sub-menus.

 **Full Code:**